ddecarle/eeb462-2024/LAB1_characterMatrices.md

 4. Move the remaining NEXUS files (“coi-protein.nex”, “16s-enam-18s-fuse.nex”, and “16s-enam-18s-coi-fuse.nex”) to “ML”.

+---

+#### QUESTION 7:

-<ins>**QUESTION 9**</ins>: What commands did you use to complete the tasks above?
-(4 points)
+What commands did you use to complete the tasks above? *(4 points)*

+---
+#### BONUS QUESTIONS:

-<ins>**BONUS QUESTION**</ins>: Name all the phyla to which the animals silhouetted on the first page belong.
-(1 point)
+1. Name all the phyla to which the animals in the figure at the top of the page belong. *(1 point)*

-A BONUS:
-QUESTION 6: “Convert gaps to missing” indicates that we want to consider gaps in our alignment to represent missing data.
-What is the alternative to this?
-What is one reason why we might want to code gaps as missing data?
-What is one reason why we might not want to do this?
-(3 points)
+2. When exporting files in Mesquite, you have the option to “Convert gaps to missing”.
+This indicates that we want to consider gaps in our alignment to represent missing data.
+a) What is the alternative to this?
+b) What is one reason why we might want to code gaps as missing data?
+c) What is one reason why we might not want to do this? *(3 points)*